 There are 5 simple questions that will only take a minute or two.
 At the end, you’ll get a recommendation for the best menstrual cup for your body type.
 Check it out here:

 Reusable Pads: Not just for Periods

 Cloth pads are not just for periods!
-There are a couple of other reasons why you might consider using cloth pads, including incontinence, vaginal discharge and post-partum bleeding.
+There are a few other reasons why you might consider using cloth pads, including incontinence, vaginal discharge and postpartum bleeding.

 Cloth Pads for Incontinence